CORON TRAVEL GUIDE: 12 AWESOME THINGS TO DO

-Add Coron to your bucket list, because I’m about to share with you an epic adventure itinerary, which was so breathtaking it blew my mind!
+Add Coron, Palawan to your bucket list, because I’m about to share with you an epic adventure itinerary, which was so breathtaking it blew my mind!
 What to do in Coron?
 A small warm-up hike followed by two days of island hopping amongst the most breathtaking scenery and the clearest water I have ever laid my eyes on.
+Finish it with a soak in the magical hot springs.
+This blog post details all of my favorite things to do in Coron and how to beat the crowds.

 THE WARM UP AT MT.
 TAPYAS

 Arriving in a new place, it’s sometimes tough to get your bearings to begin with.
 One of the best ways to figure out the layout of the town or city is to get to the highest viewpoint and take it all in.
 Coron has a great little trek that leads you up 742 steps to the summit of Mt.
 Tapyas.
-A hollywood-style ‘CORON’ sign is perched on the hill below a giant cross.
+Don’t be intimidated, you can make it!
+A Hollywood-style ‘CORON’ sign is perched on the hill below a giant cross.
 The cross is covered in lights and is quite impressive at night.
 The hike will only take 10-15 minutes and the view is worth the effort.
+My tip is to walk out the back for 30 minutes exploring the hill trails as it is quite beautiful out there too!

 From the summit we could spot the port, hundreds of homes built only a few feet above the water and we also had a great view of the ocean and surrounding islands.
 The highlight of the Mt.
 Tapyas hike was the back side of the view point.
 Rolling hills transported me out of the Philippines to a far away countryside for a brief moment.
 I never knew the Philippines would have landscapes like this.